Diffusion produces normalcy; lack of diffusion results in chaos. Mother Nature engineered diffusion into

 An online calculator for the Creager formula is given in CREAGER.

-The Creager curves are reinterpreted in light of the theory of flood wave diffusion.
+The Creager curves are reinterpreted in light of the prevailing theory of flood wave diffusion.

-Experience shows that greater flood wave diffusion corresponds with larger drainage areas.
+Experience shows that greater flood wave diffusion corresponds with larger drainage areas, confirming Hayami's diffusion-analogy model of flood

-Thus, the trend of the Creager curves admirably reflects the flood wave diffusion that is likely to be present in the real world.
+Thus, the trend of the Creager curves admirably reflects the flood wave diffusion that is likely to be present in Nature.

 Dooge, J. C. I., W. B. Strupczewski, and J. J. Napiorkowski.
 1982.
 Hydrodynamic derivation of storage parameters of the Muskingum model.
 Journal of Hydrology, 54, 381-387.